ThingSet/thingset.github.io/docs/spec/v0.6/transp_ble.md

 The request characteristic is used to send ThingSet requests from the central device to the peripheral.
 The peripheral uses the response characteristic to send notifications back to the central device.

-The response characteristic is also used to send send ThingSet statements autonomously from peripheral to central.
+The response characteristic is also used to send send ThingSet reports autonomously from peripheral to central.

 ## Example